GlitchMill/insoluble-py/README.md

-# Now You can Be Invisible too
+# \[Title Card\] Title Card Generator

-A Python script to generate Invincible title cards with customizable text, colors, and effects.
+A Python script to generate \[Title Card\] title cards with customizable text, colors, and effects.
 Perfect for creating title screens, thumbnails, or promotional images.

 ## Features